jjoonnaasss/BP2019Garmin/samsung/README.md

 Such a service is tied to a permanent [notification](https://developer.android.com/guide/topics/ui/notifiers/notifications).

 Our example service is found in ForegroundService.kt.
-When the service is started ("startReading" in MainActivity.kt), its "onCreate" method is called.
+When the service is started ("startReading" in MainActivity.kt), its "onCreate" function is called.
 A foreground service first creates a notification and then calls "startForeground" to attach itself to the notification.
 When creating a notification, a notification channel has to be specified.